Dapp-Learning-DAO/Dapp-Learning/basic/02-web3js-transaction/README.md

 ### Export `contractFile` Object

-If you want to use the `contractFile` object in other `js` files, you can export it.
+If you want to use the `contractFile` object in other `js` files, you need to export it.
 ```js
 module.exports = contractFile;
 ```